dr-kd/zotero-browser/README.markdown

 Roadmap
 =======

-At the moment, all the included script does is to list the collections in your library.
-This will be followed by a easy to read report based on the jqote2 client side javascript template library (http://plugins.jquery.com/project/jqote2) after which we can start doing more interesting stuff (tagclouds of the fulltext from each collection might be interesting for example).
+At the moment, all the included scripts is:

+  - list the collections in your library.
+  - A rather basic report of each question.
+The report uses the jqote2 client side javascript template library (http://plugins.jquery.com/project/jqote2) which makes writing out data super easy if you have basic knowledge of HTML.

+Next up there's lots of potential for doing more interesting stuff - tagclouds based on the content of the fulltext stored for each item, a fulltext based browsable index, getting a JSON based web service up and running to distribute information about your bibliographies.
+The possibilities are endless

 Source and contributions
 ========================